-- Priority One: Active Travel - Walking/Cycling Routes
+Priority One:Active Travel - Walking/Cycling Routes

-- Improve off-road waymarked active travel link from Aberfoyle to Kinlochard.
+Improve off-road waymarked active travel link from Aberfoyle to Kinlochard.
 This link will not be tarmacked but be a good surface and follow existing forest roads.
 Use way marking and signage to resolve any potential conflict between recreational users, e.g. mountain biking and walking.
 Link this into the development of wider heritage path network to provide walks of interest within the area, and connect to longer routes.

+Priority Two:

-- Priority Two: Heritage Paths/Aqueduct Path/Signage
+Heritage Paths/Aqueduct Path/Signage

-- Develop and promote heritage paths in the area, with a specific focus on an Aqueduct pathway connecting Loch Katrine to Milngavie.
+Develop and promote heritage paths in the area, with a specific focus on an Aqueduct pathway connecting Loch Katrine to Milngavie.
 Link this into the Strathard Museum initiative being led by the Kinlochard Local History Group.
-Also improve signage in the forest with focus currently being on gravel bike signage, but further review and signage plan required. - Priority Three: Renewable Energy - Develop a small-scale hydro and/or solar power scheme in the area, in collaboration with Forestry and Land Scotland (FLS).
-Also, there is an opportunity to look at feasibility of land for coppicing for biomass.
+Also improve signage in the forest with focus currently being on gravel bike signage, but further review and signage plan is required.

+Priority Three: Renewable Energy

+Develop a small-scale hydro and/or solar power scheme in the area, in collaboration with Forestry and Land Scotland.
+Also, it may be feasible to use the land for coppice as biomass fuel.